Seth Viebrock, CEO

 Since it is generally more complex, Drupal is easier to screw up if the programmer or agency you hire doesn't know what they're doing.
 With that said, after the initial learning curve is passed, Drupal actually becomes less easy to screw up once it is part of a professional DevOps workflow implemented by a knowledgeable team using configuration management, version control, and other add-ons such as continuous integration and automated testing.

 User Experience (UX): What about Drupal's ease of use?
-Consider the complexity-usability tradeoff:

 For someone looking to manage their finances,